 The intent behind the legislation is to ensure that the premiums for insurance policies inside super don’t erode the balance of inactive accounts.

-If this is cover you don’t need, it could be best if it is canceled.
+If this is a cover you don’t need, it could be best if it is cancelled.

 However, the cover inside that super fund may be of value to you.

 Many super funds have now commenced communicating with holders who have inactive accounts.
 You may have heard from your super fund.